modernistik/parse-stack/README.md

 ```

 #### Contained In
 Equivalent to the `$in` Parse query operation.
-Checks whether the value in the column field is contained in the set of values in the array.
+Checks whether the value in the column field is contained in the set of values in the target array.
+If the field is an array data type, it checks whether at least one value in the field array is contained in the set of values in the target array.

 ```ruby
 # ex. :score.in => [1,3,5,7,9]